diadata-org/decentral-feeder/README.md

      docker-compose up
      ```
    - Kubernetes:
-     Modify the environment variables in the env section of the Pod or Deployment specification.
+     Modify the environment variables in the env section of the  Deployment specification.
        ```yaml
       spec:
         containers: